 - When each amplifier stage in a multistage arrangement has equal dominant critical frequencies, you may think that the overall dominant critical frequency is equal to the critical frequency of each stage.

-f’ cl(dom)= fcl(dom)/√(21/n-1)
+f’ cl(dom) = fcl(dom)/√(21/n-1)

-- when the dominant upper critical frequency values of every stage is similar the overall dominant frequency is decreased with the factor of √(21/n-1)
+- When the dominant upper critical frequency values of every stage are similar, the overall dominant frequency is decreased by the factor of √(21/n-1).

 Computer Simulation for Multistage Amplifiers

-- For a multistage amplifier, the complete calculations of frequency response can be made simple through the computer simulation.
+- For a multistage amplifier, the complete calculations of the frequency response can be made simple through computer simulation.

-- For greater correctness used computer simulation.
+- For greater correctness, use computer simulation.

 That is all about Analyze Multistage Amplifiers Frequency Response if you have any further query ask in comments.
 Thanks for reading.